 The East Coast dominates the top 20; Urban cores were hit the hardest

-Although the problem does exist in pretty much every major city, from San Francisco to Atlanta, the really spectacular cases of gentrification seem to be limited to relatively few, and the composition of the top 20 gives a pretty good indication of this.
-More than half, 12 of the top 20 most gentrified ZIP codes in the US are parts of East Coast cities, some of the most gentrified cities in the U.S. As you can see in the table, 5 out of the top 20 most gentrified ZIP codes are located in Brooklyn while Manhattan, Philadelphia and Washington, DC each have 2 entries on our list, and Baltimore is present with one ZIP code.
+Although the problem does exist in pretty much every major city, from California‘s San Francisco to Atlanta in Georgia, the really spectacular cases of gentrification seem to be limited to relatively few, and the composition of the top 20 gives a pretty good indication of this.
+More than half, 12 of the top 20 most gentrified ZIP codes in the U.S. are parts of East Coast cities, which make some of the most gentrified places in the nation.

 The Many Faces of Gentrification